VeinDevTtv/nyc-checklist/README.md

 - `Checkbox`: For individual checklist items
 - `Badge`: For progress indicators
 - `Button`: For actions like reset and theme toggle
+- `Footer`: Attribution footer with GitHub link and project info

 ## 🔧 Customization